mozilla-services/docs/source/aitc/apis-1.0.rst

 **X-If-Unmodified-Since**

     This header may be added to any PUT or DELETE request, set to a timestamp.
-    If the record to be acted on has been modified since the timestamp given, the request will fail.
+    If the target record has been modified since the timestamp given, the request will fail.
 It is similar to the the standard If-Unmodified-Since header except the value is expressed in milliseconds.

+    To condition the request on the non-existence of the target resource, use an **X-If-Unmodified-Since** value of zero.

     If the value of this header is not a valid integer, a **400 Bad Request** response will be returned.